valu-digital/wp-graphql-lock/README.md

 of the query instead of the full query; if the server has seen the query before, it can satisfy the request.

-Once server knowns all the possible queries the plugin can lock it down disallowing any unwanted queries.
-This can greatly improve the server security.
+Once the server knowns all the possible queries the plugin can lock it down disallowing any unwanted queries that are possibly malicious.
+This can greatly improve the server security and can even protect againts unpatched vulnerabilities in some cases.

 Alternatively you can pre-generate the query IDs from your client source code with the [GraphQL Code Generator plugin][codegen] and load the IDs with the